timf34/youtube-sort-by-likes/README.md

 - [ ] Add instructions for bringing your own YouTube API key, _and make adding it easy_
 - [ ] Update README with the extension in action
+- [ ] Consider making a website version!
+This would make it easy to use on mobile:)

 ## Getting Started
 These instructions will guide you to run this project in your local machine for development and testing purposes.